Neo (The Matrix): The Matrix Resurrections

 60 years after the events of The Matrix Revolutions, Neo is now a video game designer and the creator of a video game series simply known as The Matrix, which uses Neo's previous memories in the plot.
 Neo is 57 years old in the Matrix program, but 60 years have passed in the real world, making Neo 97 years old.
 Neo once again lives under the alias Thomas Anderson and although he does not look old, others see him as an aging man with long gray hair.
 His love, Trinity, who lives under the name "Tiffany", is married to a man named Chad and has three children.
-Neo has a series of existential crises, so his therapist has prescribed him with the blue pills.
+Neo has a existential crisis, so his therapist has prescribed him the blue pills.
 Neo's boss approaches him with an idea to make a fourth Matrix game.
 However, the more Neo and his crew make the game, the less blue pills he takes and he eventually stops taking them.
-One day, a man known as "Morpheus" approaches Neo with the red pill, but agents and a police force storm the building where Neo works in order to kill Morpheus, who is revealed as a rogue agent who opened his mind and decided to help Neo destroy the Matrix.
+One day, a man known as "Morpheus" approaches Neo with the red pill, but agents and a police force storm the building where Neo works in order to kill Morpheus, who is revealed as a rogue agent who opened his mind and decided to help Neo destroy the Matrix (and has taken on the identity of the original Morpheus, who has since died).
 Morpheus kills several police officers while Neo's boss picks up an officer's gun and once again becomes Agent Smith.

 The attack was revealed to be a dream, and Neo was still in his therapist's room.
 A drunk Neo later goes on a rooftop and questions his existence.
 However, a woman with blue hair and a trench coat appears besides him.
 The woman introduces herself as Bugs, who tries to reopen his mind through a White Rabbit tattoo.
 Bugs then shows Neo her crew in an abandoned theater.
 Morpheus, part of Bugs' group once again, offers a blue pill and a red pill to Neo, who takes the red pill.
 The team then "unplugs" Neo and with the help of a friendly machine, who was hacked, he is revived in the real world inside Bugs' ship, the Mnemosyne.